Flooristics, LLC

 Solid Wood Can Be Installed On What Grade Levels?

-Installing a solid hardwood floor at the home or at the office can make the place feel warm and look beautiful.
+Installing a solid hardwood floor in the home or at the office can make the place feel warm and look beautiful.
 However, such flooring is not appropriate for every level of the home or office.
-Learning what grade level is best for hardwood flooring will help keep customers happy and allow installers and contractors to best […]
+Learning what grade level is best for hardwood flooring will help keep customers happy and allow installers and contractors to […]

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: below grade, engineered wood floor, grade, hard wood floor, installation of hardwood, installing hard floors, on grade, solid wood floor, wood floor below grade, wood floor grade